react-navigation/react-navigation/docs/guides/Screen-Navigation-Prop.md

 - `routeName` - A destination routeName that has been registered somewhere in the app's router
 - `params` - Params to merge into the destination route
 - `action` - (advanced) The sub-action to run in the child router, if the screen is a navigator.
+See [Actions Doc]() for a full list of supported actions.

 ```js
 class HomeScreen extends React.Component {